-The program for Bana Guyurru, Aboriginal and Torres Strait Islander Language Forum 2019 is packed with presentations, workshops and discussion groups around themes such as well-being, language mapping, working with schools or learning through song.
+The program for Bana Guyurru: Aboriginal and Torres Strait Islander Language Forum 2019 was packed with presentations, workshops and discussion groups around themes such as well-being, language mapping, working with schools or learning through song.

-Over the two days we’ll explore the many ways that communities and schools are collaborating to teach their local languages; learn about the latest tools and methods to support your work; and mingle with language legends young and old.
+Over the two days we explored the many ways that communities and schools are collaborating to teach their local languages; learnt about the latest tools and methods to support your work; and mingled with language legends young and old.

 * A presentation from the Ma-Cha-Nja revival team.
 Ma-Cha-Nja is the Mpakwithi concept of the trinity of (hu)man, language and land.

 * A pronunciation workshop lead by Nathan Schreiber.
 Nathan’s teaching skills were in action while he shared tips on how to pronounce the diverse sounds of our languages.

 * Department of Aboriginal and Torres Strait Islander Partnerships workshop.
 The Queensland Government’s Proposed Aboriginal and Torres Strait Islander Languages Policy.
 A plan to see first language activities implemented across all sectors of government.

 * The Department of Education bringing language teachers and Principals from around the state to the event to participate in the forum, and hold a meeting together afterward to share thier experiences and look at how to meet the needs of language teachers into the future.

 * An immersion cooking class lead by Leonora Adidi and Elizabeth Fa’aoso.
 You may be surprised at just how much you can understand when someone is providing thoughtful instructions in a language you are yet to learn.